51Degrees/specifications/pipeline-specification/features/evidence.md

 \* Note that the 'cookie' prefix is a bit of a special case as cookies are supplied to the web server using an HTTP header.
 Generally, 51Degrees Engines will not make use of `header.cookie`.
-Cookie values must be under `cookie.` keys in order to be used.
+Cookie values will usually need to be under `cookie.` keys in order to be used.

 The prefix indicates where the value has come from.
 Currently, defined prefixes are: